nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 Upon the first installation of the Access Point, the system asks for the following information.

-- do you want the AP installation to use dynamic discovery:
+- do you want the Access Point installation to use dynamic discovery:
   - if yes: SML zone that you want to use;
-- username of the administrative AP user - username to use to log in to AP administrative UI;
+- username of the administrative user - username to use to log in to administrative UI;
-- initial password for the administrative AP user;
+- initial password for the administrative user;
 - `Distinguished Name` for generated self signed content and transport certificates.

 ### 2.6 Starting harmony-ap Service and Enabling Automatic Startup